-The lawyer has competently:

-- identified whether "freedom of information" or "right to information" legislation applies to the situation. - identified the specific legislation under which the information may be obtained. - taken the steps required under that legislation. - identified and taken any other practical steps required to obtain the information. - 1 Obtaining information
+Element Performance criteria The lawyer has competently: 1 Obtaining information identified whether "freedom of information" or "right to information" legislation applies to the situation. identified the specific legislation under which the information may be obtained. taken the steps required under that legislation. identified and taken any other practical steps required to obtain the information.